 - The TCP port number for exposing the event service on.Default: 5555

 - This directive controls whether database schemas are automatically upgraded when a message index database (midb.sqlite) is loaded.
 During this time, that DB is unavailable and operations on it will be delayed.
 Connection aborts, if any, would be due to timeouts in components other than midb.
-(The file can temporarily grow to double its size, so ample disk space may be required.)Default: no
+(The file can temporarily grow to double its size, so ample disk space may be required.)Default: yes

 - The minimum number of client processing threads to keep around.Default: 100

 - If set to 1, every query given to SQLite prepare/execute is logged.
 If set to 0, only failed queries are logged.
 (It cannot be made completely silent, since our queries ought to never fail.)Default: 0

 - See SQLite documentation for details.Default: 0 (use SQLite default)

 - Enables/disables synchronous mode for SQLite databases.
 See SQLite documentation for details.Default: off